yoontsy2000/sports-sentiment-analysis/docs/User Stories/scenario-4.md

+##Due to the limitations and the smaller scope of this project, we have decided that this scenario is no longer applicable.

 Use Case 4:    User wants to know what the other people think about the team
 Actor: 		Fans

 User case overview:
-		fans would like to know how the other people think about the team's information such as how they think about the team
+		Fans would like to know how the other people think about the team's information such as how they think about the team

 Subject Area: the website:
 Trigger:	the game will start soon